civo/status/content/issues/2023-10-31-phx-disruption.md

 2023-10-31 16:56 UTC

-90% of workloads in the region have recovered successfullyl, and we are continuing work on restoring the remaining nodes to service.
+90% of workloads in the region have recovered successfully, and we are continuing work on restoring the remaining nodes to service.

 ---